columbia/VIA/README.md

 ### 2.1 Prerequisites

 ***NOTE: Since we only have one N1SDP for performance benchmarks, multiple reviewers may connect to the jump host but only one can do the evaluation at a time.
-If you are not able to open the ttyUSB(see instructions below), please wait the other reviwer finishing the evaluation.
+If you are not able to open the ttyUSB(see instructions below), please wait for the other reviewer to finish the evaluation.
 Sorry about the inconvenience.***

 #### 2.1.1 Connecting to the Jump Host